Blue swallow: Biology

 Blue swallows feed on small, soft-bodied flies and other arthropods, catching them on the wing.

 The blue swallow arrives on the breeding range at the end of September and constructs cup-shaped nests from mud and grass on the inside of sinkhole cavities, aardvark burrows and old mine shafts.
 The breeding system of the blue swallow is not well understood although co-operative breeding has been widely recorded in this species.
 The nests are lined with fine grass, animal hair and white feathers.
 Normally, three white eggs are laid.
 They are incubated by the female for 14 days, and the chicks are fed for approximately 22 days until they fledge.
 Once fledged, the young spend the next couple of days around the nest site before disappearing.
 Most blue swallows will rear a second brood before returning to the over-wintering grounds in April.

 Threats

-This species is classified as Vulnerable due to destruction of its habitat at both its breeding and wintering sites.
+This species is classified as Endangered due to destruction of its habitat at both its breeding and wintering sites.
 The current population is estimated at 1,500-4,000 and decreasing.

+The Buddhist Retreat Centre in eXobho, South Africa, is notable for its long-term involvement in conservation, in particular for protecting breeding habitat of the Blue Swallow.
+The Centre encompasses known breeking sites and the Nirodha Nature Reserve was awarded conservation status in recognition of its role in protecting the mist-belt grasslands which this species depends on for nesting.
+As stewards of the Blue Swallow, the BRC allows day visitors to view the birds for a small donation,.